Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

 development, but it's already quite usable.
 But since this is bleeding-edge stuff there are some rough edges.
 Essentially it's a bit like tokio or async-std but for bare-metal.
 You have an executor, which runs your tasks and if there is an await in your code it will suspend the task and poll all tasks until one of them is ready to continue.
-Sadly those tasks do not support generics as of now, but I found a workaround for that in this project.
+Sadly those tasks don't support generics as of now, but I found a workaround for that in this project.

 ## Programming the ESP32